AshutoshPrajapathi/TwitterClone/README.md

 # TwitterClone
 Twitter clone Using PHP & MySql
-Basic Functionalities sucha as post tweet,search tweet follow and unfollow
+Basic Functionalities such as post tweet,search tweet follow and unfollow